BitcoinCacheMachine/BitcoinCacheMachine/README.md

 Feel free to change the directory in which you store the BCM repository on your machine.
 Just update the 'BCM_LOCAL_GIT_REPO_DIR' variable.

-`setup.sh` sets up your environment so that you can use Bitcoin Cache Machine's CLI appending some updates `~/.profile`.
+`setup.sh` sets up your environment so that you can use Bitcoin Cache Machine's CLI.
 Try running `bcm` at the terminal.
 If you get a help menu, you're good to go.
 The CLI `--help` output guides you on how to use the CLI.
 In general, the steps you take to deploy your own infrastructure is as follows:

 1) Download BCM from github and run setup to configure your environment (done above).
 2) Run `bcm init`, which initializes your management host.
 This command downloads and installs BCM software dependencies including docker-ce. `bcm init` builds the relevant docker images used at the management computer including Trezor integragration.
 3) Create a cluster by running `bcm cluster create`.
 Clusters are where BCM projects actually run; i.e., where BCM projects are deployed to.
 A BCM cluster is defined as one or more LXD endpoints with a private networking environment that is low latency and high bandwidth, such as a home or office LAN.
 4) Create one or more BCM Projects using `bcm project create`.
 A BCM Project represents the containerized software stack you want deployed.
 5) Deploy a BCM Project to a BCM Cluster using `bcm project deploy`.
 Deployment-specific GPG certificates are created in this step.
 You can deploy multiple instances of a project to the same cluster.
-Each deployment operates independently from other deployments on the same cluster and can be used for things like development pipelines, e.g., testing, staging, business1, business 2, etc..
-Production workloads SHOULD be executed on BCM Clusters with AT LEAST 3 indepdent hardware failure domains.

-You can quickly see what the BCM CLI is capable of by running [`./demo/up_demo.sh`](./demo/up_demo.sh).
+sTODO: You can quickly see what the BCM CLI is capable of by running [`./demo/up_demo.sh`](./demo/up_demo.sh).
 This script uses the BCM CLI to automatically deploy a Bitcoin Core full node and c-lightning to your local machine.
 BCM CLI commands automatically install needed software dependencies for you automatically. `up_demo.sh` deploys the BCM Project `BCMSparkStack` which exposes the c-lightning RPC interface as an authenticated onion service so you can use an application like [Spark](https://github.com/shesek/spark-wallet) from your TOR-capable smartphone.
 You can override the default BCM deployment parameters by creating and customizing a BCM Project.
 This approach allows you to defined the software stack that meets your particular needs.

 > NOTE: All BCM documentation ASSUMES you're working from a fresh install of Ubuntu 18.04 (Desktop or Server).